terezacah/hatching/README.md

 The goal of this project was to implement a real-time "pencil sketch" renderer.

 ### Initial State
-The initial project folder already included:
-- a 3D scene with several objects
-- a main camera and a light source
-- UI controls
-- basic forward and unlit rendering shaders
+The original project folder already contained several files, including `application.hpp`, `application.cpp`, and `main.cpp`, providing a basic application structure, as well as forward and unlit rendering shaders.
+The initial scene included several 3D objects, a main camera, a light source, and UI controls.

 <img width="2034" height="1150" alt="image" src="https://github.com/user-attachments/assets/002cbd64-6a94-45a5-9dbe-5cb4f9af4158" />